National Science Foundation

 Grant in 2013

 Primordial Genetics Inc. is a biotechnology company based in San Diego, California, founded in 2011.
-The company specializes in the development of microbes and enzymes for use in pharmaceutical and industrial manufacturing, as well as agriculture.
-It utilizes whole-genome synthetic biology tools to create organisms and enzymes for diverse applications.
-One of its key innovations is the Function Generator, a combinatorial gain-of-function technology that enhances the tolerances and productivity of microbial organisms.
-This technology facilitates the rapid development of new biological products and traits necessary for the microbial production of amino acids, proteins, chemicals, and other valuable compounds.
-Primordial Genetics' solutions have potential applications across various sectors, including therapeutic protein production, renewable fuels, and natural product discovery.
+The company specializes in developing microbes and enzymes for pharmaceutical and industrial manufacturing, as well as agriculture.
+It utilizes whole-genome synthetic biology tools to create production organisms and industrial enzymes.
+One of its key innovations is the Function Generator, a combinatorial gain-of-function genetic technology that enhances the tolerances, productivities, and growth characteristics of microbial organisms.
+This technology supports the renewable production of chemicals, fuels, pharmaceuticals, and other commercially valuable compounds.
+Primordial Genetics' solutions are applicable across various industries, including therapeutic protein production, industrial enzyme development, novel protein discovery, and the creation of renewable fuels and chemicals.

 Digital World Biology